-Passing a 40 year milestone in business is an occasion for reflection.
+Passing a 40-year milestone in business is an occasion for reflection.
 I am grateful for the people and experiences/lessons that have shaped me into the person I’ve become.

 The following are from my experiences:

-On the first day of kindergarten when half the kids were crying for their parents, I remember thinking “What’s the problem?” having just walked 5 blocks there with my 6 year old sister.
+On the first day of kindergarten when half the kids were crying for their parents, I remember thinking “What’s the problem?” having just walked 5 blocks there with my 6-year-old sister.

 Life Lesson: Awareness, Adaptable, Resilience

-My third grade teacher, Sister Benedict insisted “Always finish what you start.”
+My third-grade teacher, Sister Benedict insisted “Always finish what you start.”
 From that day on, I would start eating my mashed potatoes and finish them before starting on something else.

 Life Lesson: Dedication, Persistence

-In fourth grade I was placed with the Bluebirds – the faster reading group, where I worked hard to belong.
+In fourth grade, I was placed with the Bluebirds – the faster reading group, where I worked hard to belong.

 Life Lesson: Determination

-Fifth grade, Mrs. Maher told us that the United States had unlimited natural resources and I seriously doubted her.
+In fifth grade, Mrs. Maher told us that the United States had unlimited natural resources and I seriously doubted her.

 Life Lesson: Questioning Declarative Statements